sayan1999/ML-Implements/README.md

 ## How to run

-1. Corresponding each application there is a folder.
+1. Corresponding each module there is a folder.
 2. To run them open the directory.
 3. Create a directory datset.
-4. Open the readme.md file and download the dataset through the download link and save the 	file(s) inside the dataset directory.
+4. Open the README.md file and download the dataset through the download link(if needed) and save the file(s) inside the dataset directory.
 5. Open the *.ipynb file in your favourite browser.
 Run all cells sequentially.